Academic Progression Committee

 These Standing Orders should be read in conjunction with the General Committee section of Standing Orders available on the University's website.

 The Academic Progression Committee is a Joint Business/Operations Committee of Senate and Council which shall meet as necessary to deal with:

 - Professorships, Readerships, Senior Lecturer, Lecturer and other academic promotions

 - Confirmation of appointments at the end of Probationary Periods

 The Vice-Chancellor and Warden (Chair)

 Six senior* Professors with no head of department responsibilities, appointed by Senate and Council on the recommendation of the Nominations Committee, to include two from each Faculty, with at least two men and at least two women out of the six

-The Pro-Vice-Chancellor Deputy Warden of the Colleges (invited to be present for College cases)
+The Pro-Vice-Chancellor (Colleges and Student Experience) (invited to be present for College cases)

 *defined as having a minimum of three years' experience at Durham

 The senior Professors appointed from the three Faculties shall not regard themselves as Faculty representatives.